mr-elamin/KeyCload-OIDC/README.md

 ## Project Description

-I have been working on this project for three days, focusing on connecting an application client to Keycloak using the OpenID-Client library.
+I have been working on this project for somedays, focusing on connecting an application client to Keycloak using the OpenID-Client library.
 However, I have encountered some challenges and would appreciate any help or collaboration from those interested in learning something new or who have experience with OpenID-Client and Keycloak.

 ## Keycloak IAM